BuildOnViction/docs/docs/whitepaper.md

 Masternodes which work hard in the system to create and verify blocks will be incentivized with TOMO.
-Furthermore, token holders who vote for these incentivized masternodes will also receive TOMO in proportion to the amount of TOMO they have invested via ballots. **Tomochain** engineers take responsibility to design that fair, explicit, automated and accountable reward mechanism.
+Furthermore, token holders who vote for these incentivized masternodes will also receive TOMO in proportion to the amount of TOMO they have invested via ballots. **TomoChain** engineers take responsibility to design that fair, explicit, automated and accountable reward mechanism.